 - coconut milk ~ canned and unsweetened.
 I stockpile it.

 - rice noodles ~ these come dried in cellophane packages, in many varieties.
 You’ll use them in noodle bowls and soups.

 - peanuts, raw or roasted ~ cashews are nice to have around, too.

 - peanut butter ~ I prefer Jiff, and you’ll use it as the base for sauces and dressings.

 - jasmine rice ~ this rice is beautifully aromatic and I use it as my all-around rice, even when I’m not cooking Thai.

 - tofu ~ for vegetarian Thai recipes.

-FRESH HERBS & PRODUCE for Thai cooking
+FRESH HERBS & PRODUCE for authentic Thai flavors

 The stuff you might have to make a special trip for, but worth it!